Parliament committee find security services problems

 His attack on the pop concert was one of a series of deadly extremist attacks that plagued Britain last year.

-Home Secretary Sajid Javid said counter-terrorism strategy has been improved since the attack, with increased information-sharing with local authorities and new legislation allowing threats to be disrupted more quickly.
+Home Secretary Sajid Javid said counter-terrorism strategy has been improved since the attacks, with increased information-sharing with local authorities and new legislation allowing threats to be disrupted more quickly.